WardLT/play-by-post-helper/README.md

 You will need to store the access token as an environment variable named ``OAUTH_ACCESS_TOKEN`` for the bot to use it.
 My preferred method is to store it as an environment variable.

+## Running the App

+Launch the Bot by first activating the appropriate Conda environment, and then running: `python server.py`

+The app will run as a long-lived process (spending most of its time in a sleep state) and prints log messages to the screen.

+The application itself is designed to be very lightweight.
+I run the application on a Raspberry Pi, but you could also easily run it on small instances on cloud compute providers if you do not have a home server.